SidusAntares/TSViT-Adaption/README.md

 # TSViT-Adaption
-try to user TSViT into adpation
+Try to user TSViT into adpation.